-“Anicka how are you doing tonight?”
+“Anicka, how are you doing tonight?”
 Satoru eyeballed her as she applied a subtle coat of pink lipstick.

 “Good, thanks.”
 Satoru was the owner and manager of the club; he was a good guy aside from the money symbols that haunted his eyes.
-Anicka was one of his best girls so he was always happy to see her, knowing it meant a good night in the books.
+Anicka was one of his best girls so he was always happy to see her, knowing it meant a good night for the books.

-“Yes”.
+“Yes.”
 Anicka replied firmly.

 “The client is already waiting to see you.”

 “Sounds great Saturo.
 I’ll be right out.”
-He nodded giving her a quick glance over before exiting into the main floor.
+He nodded, giving her a quick glance over before exiting into the main floor.
 Anicka stood up, forcing her cocktail dress another measly inch down her thighs although it was certain to raise back up within a few steps.
 She was ready for another night of putting on an elaborate show, for a job that essentially commanded her best acting skills.

 A mischievous smile reached her face as she sat at the table of a well-dressed client who looked to be the type to throw around money.
 His expression exuded confidence in the dim-lights of the club, as he placed a stately cigar into his mouth.
 She made the flame from the lighter play in front of her eyes before she extended it to the cigar.
 He took sips from his glass of mizuwari as he attempted a sort of conversation with her, his English badly broken.
 It didn’t matter though; it was all a game.